*This site contains affiliate links, which means I receive a commission when you buy. See my full disclosure.

 Continue on Las Ramblas.
 On the left, turn left on Carrer de Colom, and you’ll see the charming Plaça Reial.
 This is a large square surrounded by bars and restaurants with an iconic fountain.
 Notice the light posts – they were designed by a young Antoni Gaudí!
 Get your butt back on Las Ramblas.

 Head towards the sea, and you’ll hit the Christopher Columbus monument, incorrectly pointing at the New Land.
-Want to go up?
+Want to go up and get an incredible view?
+NOT MANY PEOPLE KNOW YOU CAN DO THIS!
 It costs 6 euros.
 But buy it online now and save 10%!
 Buy your Christopher Columbus monument tickets here

 Cross the street on Passeig del Colom, and you’ll see the Rambla del Mar, a wooden bridge and breezy port area.
 (If you cross, you’ll see the Maremagnum Shopping Center and Barcelona Aquarium.
 If you’re planning to go on the Las Golondrinas Boat Tour, you can take it here also.)